-^{} this paragraph contains forward looking information.
-Please refer to "Forward Looking Statements" and "Risk Factors and Uncertainties" for a discussion of the risks and uncertainties related to such information
+^{} This paragraph contains forward looking information.
+Please refer to "Forward Looking Statements" and "Risk Factors and Uncertainties" for a discussion of the risks and uncertainties related to such information.

-The Company currently sells product and services solutions into the oil and gas market and will continue to develop improvements to its products and intensify its marketing and business development activities in this market.
-The Company sells its seismic imaging solutions through four resellers, and is actively pursuing other resellers.
-The Company's key Seismic ISVs are Paradigm Geophysical, Tsunami Development, Shearwater GeoServices, and GeoTomo LLC.
+GeoTomo LLC.
 Acceleware has also seen significant opportunities for sales directly to end-users in this market, particularly when customers seek customized solutions.
 The Company expects to continue to see significant direct sales going forward much like the earlier-noted agreement with Repsol for a customized RTM software solution.